-1. Become Knowledgeable about What Credit Insurance Is
+1. Become Knowledgeable About What Credit Insurance Is

-- II.Credit disability insurance protects your credit rating by making your monthly minimum payment if you become medically disabled.
-Usually, there is a set time period that payments will be made and additional purchases after the disability will not be included.
+- Credit disability insurance protects your credit rating by making your monthly minimum payment if you become medically disabled.
+Usually, there is a limited period that payments are made for, and any purchases after the disability can be excluded.

-- III.Involuntary unemployment credit insurance will make your minimum monthly payment if you are laid-off or downsized, and again, purchases after the involuntary unemployment would not be covered.
+- Involuntary unemployment credit insurance will pay your minimum monthly payment if you are laid-off or downsized, and again, purchases after the involuntary unemployment would not be covered.

-2. Know How Credit Insurance Is Marketed
+2. Understand How Credit Insurance Is Marketed

 Unlike a lot of insurance plans, credit insurance can start by a verbal "yes" and does not necessarily require a signature so make sure you pay attention to what you are agreeing to or filling out on your credit application.

-3. Decide if Credit Insurance Is for You
+3. Decide If Credit Insurance Is for You

+Credit insurance may not be as cost-effective and or flexible as traditional life and disability policies.
 For example, if you have a lot of credit cards you would have to take out a policy on each of those accounts.
 With all those monthly policies, you may be able to purchase a traditional life and/or disability policy for less and get more coverage, not to mention after your credit balance is paid with a traditional policy your dependants would receive the remaining amount.

 If you decide that credit insurance is for you, it is important to know about the policy you are getting.

-You will want to ask about what is excluded in the policy.
-And remember that if you purchase a credit insurance policy that encompasses all 4 types of credit insurance (life, disability, unemployment, and property), make sure you are not paying for something you don’t need.
-For example, if you are not employed at the time of getting the unemployment insurance you are paying for a coverage that you will not use.
+- If you purchase a credit insurance policy that encompasses all 4 types of credit insurance (life, disability, unemployment, and property), make sure you are not paying for something you don’t need.
+For example, if you are not employed at the time of getting the unemployment insurance you are paying for coverage that you will not use.

-5. Find Out if You Can Easily Cancel Credit Insurance
+5. Find Out If You Can Easily Cancel Credit Insurance